 From the participants who win a stipend during the pitch we expect the following:

-- The stipend holder must work on developing the project in the co-working space for at least twenty hours per week
+- The team must work on developing the project in the coworking space for at least twenty hours per week (all team members together)

 - Mandatory participation in progress review meetings

 - Working on the project’s goals as mutually agreed upon with Social Impact

 - Regular participation in the offered coaching sessions and team meetings